Bharat9848/notes/promptEngineering.md

   - Instruction following capability:
   - Robustness: It measures model output changes on slightest changes of prompt.

+---

 ## In-context learning
-  -  It includes **examples** with **chain of thought** in the prompt to make llm figure out any unknown task.
+It includes **few-shot learning** with **chain of thought** in the prompt to make llm figure out any unknown task.
+### Few shot learning
   - zero shot learning: when llm is able to answer without any examples in the prompts.
   - few-shot examples: whem we provide llm with few `examples` to facilitate different scenarios or augment its knowledge.
-  - chain of thought: For reasoning give LLM the step by step prompt.
-  - **few-shot prompting**
+  - selecting random labels and input text from true distribution is more effective than using uniform examples.
+  - Structure and format of example is also very important.
   - in-context learning [paper](https://arxiv.org/abs/2005.14165)

 ### Chain of Thought (COT)
+  - **few shot COT**: different examples form problem space with answer explaining using COT before giving final answer.
   - It improves how language models handle complex reasoning by breaking problems into smaller, logical steps.
   - However, it has limitations, such as missing deeper exploration or struggling with messy contexts.
 Two advanced techniques address these gaps: Tree of Thought (ToT) and Thread of Thought (ThoT):
   - More complex the model is less examples it requires.
 However examples are necessary for domain specific learning.